 Models of Children's Ministry (CM 313) involves a theological and philosophical study of children's ministry as well as an exploration and evaluation of various models of ministering to both children and their families.
 The student develops his or her own philosophy and model of children's ministry.
-Prerequisite: Ministry to Children.
+Prerequisite: Introduction to Student Ministry.

 Models of Youth Ministry (YM 313) involves a theological and philosophical study of youth ministry as well as an exploration and evaluation of various models of ministering to both churched and unchurched teens.
 The student develops his or her own philosophy and model of youth ministry.
-Pre-requisite: Introduction to Youth Ministry.
+Prerequisite: Introduction to Student Ministry.